kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

   with their required gates enabled.
 - Gate-skew and rollback tests demonstrate that LWS blocks unsafe pod creation and reports an actionable condition.
+- Upgrade an existing single-level object to a Phase-2-capable controller and verify that its Workload templates and runtime object kinds remain flat.

 ### Graduation Criteria